FrankensteinVariorum/collationWorkspace/collationChunks/C18/output/Readme.md

 		</rdgGrp>
 	</app>
 ```
-- [ ] MS: "seemed at first enigmatic" seemed is missing, not in the same app as "were," not detected at all by shellScript.
+- [X] MS: "seemed at first enigmatic" seemed is missing, not in the same app as "were," not detected at all by shellScript.
 Debating what to do here.
 - [ ] **Added Note:** seemed appears to be in a different reading group, with enigmatic and the chapter header entwined into it.
 Other versions only have entwined and the chpater header intertwined.
 Seemed is definitely in the wrong place, though.
+- Enigmatic was not a problem, but we found a different problem in the process.
 ```
 <rdgGrp n="['enigmatic.', '&lt;p-end/&gt;', '&lt;p-start/&gt;', '&#34;a']">
 			<rdg wit="f1818">enigmatic. &lt;p eID="novel1_letter4_chapter11_div4_div12_p4"/&gt;